komarserjio/notejam/README.rst

 Notejam: Express
 ****************

+This repo is a fork from https://github.com/komarserjio/notejam.
+It adds CI/CD to deploy notejam into multiple environments, whose infrastructure is orchestrated via Terraform.

-Notejam application implemented using `Express.js <http://expressjs.com/>`_ microframework.
+Notejam is an application implemented using `Express.js <http://expressjs.com/>`_ microframework.

 Express version: 4.2